-Gary soon told his 2 adult sons and teen-aged daughter about Solana.
+Gary soon told his two adult sons and teen-aged daughter about Solana.
 The boys took it better than his daughter.
-She felt surprised and betrayed, something Gary and her would work through with time.
+She felt surprised and betrayed, something she and Gary would work through with time.

 Soon Gary and Solana met in a mall in Sacramento near Solana’s home.
 Gary got to hug, see and listen to his very own daughter.
 She shared pictures with him and stories from her life.
 Gary found out that she had had 4 stepfathers – of which the last one, the “nice one,” had died.
 He also found out about Solana’s life-long battle with cystic fibrosis.